Initial Review: Submission and Review Policy

 - Selection of participants is equitable.

-- Absent the IRB granting a waiver of consent or waiver of documentation of consent, informed consent will be sought from each prospective participant or the participant's legally authorized representative and will be documented in accordance with applicable regulations.
+- Unless the IRB grants a waiver of consent or waiver of documentation of consent, informed consent will be sought from each prospective participant or the participant's legally authorized representative and documented in accordance with applicable regulations.

-- When some or all of the participants are likely to be vulnerable to coercion or undue influence, such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these participants.
+- When some or all of the participants are likely to be vulnerable to coercion or undue influence, such as children, prisoners, pregnant women, individuals with impaired decision-making capacity, or economically or educationally disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of these participants.

 - When appropriate: